Himalaya Neem

 Common Name : LILAC, MARGOSA TREE, NEEM, NEEM CHAL

 The Neem tree grows throughout India.
-All parts of the tree including leaves, twigs, flowers, fruit and seeds are used.
+All parts of the tree including leaves, bark, twigs, flowers, fruit and seeds are used.
+Neem leaves are astringent, soothing and cooling.
 The root bark posseses astringent and tonic properties.
 It is also useful in Malarial fever.
 The oil is used in making Neem based soaps, shampoos and toothpaste.

 Neem in Ayurveda: